apimento/shopifyFrontEndDevChallenge/README.md

 Spacestagram is a Javascript React Front-End application using imge files pulled from NASA's Mars Rover Camera Api.

+### Experience ###
+Throughout the process, I used Postman to check my API calls.
+I used Axios to make HTTP Requests

 This technical challenge was a excellent opportunity for me to practice all the skills I've been learning over the past 12 weeks as part of General Assembly's Software Engineering immersive program.